HaboubiFadi/Logo_detection_in_email_signature/README.md

 # A quick presentation with screenshots :
-  the Target email we want to work on:
+  Email we are working on: